mathworks/Simulink-Model-Comparison-for-GitHub-Pull-Requests/README.md

 2. Ensure that you have MATLAB and Simulink installed on the self-hosted runner you are using.
 See http://www.mathworks.com.

 ## Setup
-To setup the workflows on GitHub:
+To set up the workflows on GitHub:
 1. Download the .m files and .yml files.
 2. Add the .m files to your repository.
 3. Add the .yml files to the .github/workflows folder in your repository.